Explainable expected goal models for performance analysis in football analytics: Expected goal models

 According to the summary statistics, the conversion percent of all leagues is 0.107 and the Bundesliga has the highest rate is 0.112 while the Serie A has the lowest rate of 0.103.
 The interesting statistics related to Serie A is the percent of conversion to goals is the lowest, however it is the league with the highest number of shots per match.

-As expected, when the angle of the shot decreases, the probability of goal decreases, and the distance to goal increases, and the probability of goal decreases.
-Fig \ref{fig:shot_distribution} shows that: (1) the distribution of the distance to goal of shots seems similar for each league, (2) the range of distance to goal is between 0-25 meters, (3) the optimal angle to goal is about $30^{\circ}$.
-The distribution of angle to goal and distance to goal of shots regarding goal status in the last seven seasons of the leagues seems similar.
-It is observed that the distributions of the two most important features affecting the probability of goal between leagues are similar.\\
+Similar to the results of Robberechts and Davis \cite{Rob_and_Davis}, the similarity of the distributions of the \texttt{distance to goal} and \texttt{angle to goal} from different leagues can be seen in Fig. 1.
+We want to explore the similarity in terms of those features, since they are the main two variables in the xG models.
+Fig. 1 shows that: (1) the distribution of the \texttt{distance to goal} of shots seems similar for each league, (2) the range of \texttt{distance to goal} is between 0-25 meters, (3) the optimal angle to goal is about $30^{\circ}$.
+The distribution of \texttt{angle to goal} and \texttt{distance to goal} of shots regarding goal status in the last seven seasons of the leagues seems similar.
+It is observed that the distributions of the two most important features affecting the probability of goal between leagues are similar.